RezoualiRaouf/python-projects/ToDo List/Readme.md

-this is a test for the text editor if he's can add and commit and also push files to github.
+this project is about a simpel to do list that can help you navigate in the tasks that you noted befor and check them and other things .......

+edited by my text editor.